10up/classifai/README.md

 * [WordPress](http://wordpress.org) 5.7+
 * To utilize the NLU Language Processing functionality, you will need an active [IBM Watson](https://cloud.ibm.com/registration) account.
 * To utilize the ChatGPT, Embeddings, or Whisper Language Processing functionality or DALL·E Image Processing functionality, you will need an active [OpenAI](https://platform.openai.com/signup) account.
-* To utilize the Computer Vision Image Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account.
+* To utilize the Computer Vision Image Processing functionality or Text to Speech Language Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account.

 ## Pricing